ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/list_of_xs_sorter/readme.md

 # List of xs sorter class

-This is a class which provides a common interface for many list of xs sorter classes.
+This is a class which provides a common interface for many list of Xs sorter classes.

 <p align="center">